DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 If any of the players are reduced to 0 hit points, Father Petrovich spends his action casting *cure wounds* on them.
 If his concentration is ever disrupted, he spends his action to renew *spirit guardians* instead.

 > [!info]+ **Dying NPCs**
 >
 > Because Volenta and her **vampire spawn** prefer to target the players instead of Father Petrovich, it's unlikely that Father Petrovich will be reduced to 0 hit points in this battle.
 >
 > However, as noted in **Monsters and Death** (<span class="citation">Player's Handbook, p.
 198</span>), allied non-player characters—such as Father Petrovich, Ireena Kolyana, and any other NPC fighting alongside the players—should fall unconscious upon being reduced to 0 hit points.
 When they do, they follow the same rules for death saving throws as player characters, described further in **Death Saving Throws** (<span class="citation">Player's Handbook, p.
 197</span>).

 ### 3. The Vampire Spawn
 The two **vampire spawn** fight by using their ***claws*** to grapple enemies, who they then drag away to feast upon in private—preferably by hauling grappled prey out of the windows and onto the rooftop of the shop.
 Both spawn are prepared to fight to the death, but retreat with Volenta if she does.

 # E6.
 Retrieving the Bones
-If the players and Father Lucian successfully return the stolen bones to St. Andral’s Church by dawn of the fifth day after the players arrived in Vallaki, Father Lucian thanks the players and invites Ireena to remain under their protection for as long as she desires.
-Ireena then sleeps at St. Andral's Church each night until the party departs Vallaki in [[Arc K - The Stolen Gem]].
+If the players and Father Lucian successfully return the stolen bones to St. Andral's Church by dawn of the fifth day after the players arrived in Vallaki, Father Lucian thanks the players and invites Ireena to remain under their protection for as long as she desires.
+Ireena then sleeps at St. Andral's Church each night until the party departs Vallaki in [[dnd/strahd-reloaded/Act III - The Broken Land/Arc K - The Stolen Gem]].

 **_Milestone_**.
 Restoring the bones of St. Andral completes a story milestone.
 If the church is successfully reconsecrated, award each player 1,250 XP.

 # E7.
 Rahadin's Visit
-At dusk on the first night after the bones have been restored and Lady Fiona Wachter has assumed power in [[Arc G - Lady Wachter's Wish]] or following [[Arc H - The Strazni Siblings]], Rahadin, Strahd's chamberlain, arrives in Vallaki atop his _phantom steed_.
+At dusk on the first night after the bones have been restored and Lady Fiona Wachter has assumed power in [[dnd/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - Lady Wachter's Wish]] or following [[dnd/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Strazni Siblings]], Rahadin, Strahd's chamberlain, arrives in Vallaki atop his _phantom steed_.
 He then commands the town guard to arrest Milivoj and Henrik and bring them to the town square for judgment.
 (Because of Lady Wachter's standing orders to obey the laws of Castle Ravenloft—so long as they do not bring harm to the innocent people of Vallaki—the guards at the gates do not disobey.)

 ## E7a.
 The Invitation
 Rahadin next rides to the Blue Water Inn or wherever else the players can be found.
-There, he delivers the players an invitation to dine at Castle Ravenloft, as described in [[Arc P - Dinner with the Devil]], before departing.
+There, he delivers the players an invitation to dine at Castle Ravenloft, as described in [[dnd/strahd-reloaded/Act III - The Broken Land/Arc P - Dinner with the Devil]], before departing.

 Shortly after Rahadin leaves, a red-faced, sobbing Yeska approaches the players and pleads with them to quickly come to the town square.
 Milivoj, he tells them, has been taken prisoner by the town guard, and is set to be executed.
 (Father Petrovich, who has already gone to the town square to call for clemency, sent Yeska to find and summon the players when Milivoj was taken from the church grounds.)

 ## E7b.
 The Trial
 When the players arrive in the town square, which is largely as described in <span class="citation">N8.
 Town Square (p.
 119)</span>, they find a small crowd of onlookers has gathered around the platform holding the empty stocks.
 Atop the platform stands Rahadin, flanked by two pale-faced Vallakian **guards**.
 One of the guards is bending down and arguing with Father Petrovich, who stands at the base of the platform.

 On either side of Rahadin kneel Milivoj and Henrik van der Voort, their legs and feet bound with rope.
 Henrik is weeping with fear, while Milivoj is staring vacantly at the ground.
 Not far away, Milivoj's sobbing seven younger siblings, described further in [[#E2.
-Milivoj’s House]], struggle to ascend the platform stairs to reach him as a third **guard** blocks their path.
+Milivoj's House]], struggle to ascend the platform stairs to reach him as a third **guard** blocks their path.

 Father Petrovich and Milivoj's siblings are grateful to see the players upon their arrival.
 Father Petrovich asks the players to help "stop this madness," noting quietly that Milivoj may have made mistakes, but hardly ones deserving of death.